Goaty-yagi/portfolio-with-next.js/posts/pythonMutableImmutable.md

 Immutable objects can be hashed, making them suitable for keys in dictionaries and elements in sets.

-# How differently does Python treat mutable and immutable objects?
+# :How differently does Python treat mutable and immutable objects?

 Python treats mutable and immutable objects differently in terms of memory management and assignment.
 Mutable objects are modified in-place, while immutable objects involve the creation of new objects.